BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnIdFilterStream

   Implements the GenomeTools ``GtNodeStream`` interface.
-This is a node stream used to select features from a pre-specified list of IDs from a node stream.
+This is a node stream used to select features from a node stream using a pre-specified list of IDs.
 See the `AgnIdFilterStream class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnIdFilterStream.h>`_.

 .. c:function:: GtNodeStream* agn_id_filter_stream_new(GtNodeStream *in_stream, GtHashmap *ids2keep)

   Class constructor.
-The keys of the ``typestokeep`` hashmap should be the type(s) to be kept from the node stream.
+The keys of the ``ids2keep`` hashmap should be strings of the IDs of features to be kept from the node stream.
 Any non-NULL value can be associated with those keys.

 .. c:function:: bool agn_id_filter_stream_unit_test(AgnUnitTest *test)